voilajohn/angular-weather-widget/README.md

-# Angular-App-Skeleton
+# Angular-Weather-Widget
-An app framework for Angular set up from Sitepoint lessons
+An angular app from SitePoint Lessons for a weather widget.